 - Roll up, starting from wide end and rolling to opposite point.
 Place onto baking sheet and curve into croissant shape.
 Brush the croissants lightly with beaten egg – this helps gives them that golden sheen.

 - Bake 12 to 17 minutes or until deep golden brown.
 Remove from cookie sheet and allow to cool for 5 minutes.
 Melt the remaining chocolate in the microwave in 10 second increment, stirring after each increment.
 Add shortening to thin out if desired.
 Drizzle over croissants and serve warm.
 Try adding fresh whipped cream or even salted caramel on top.
 Leftovers keep well covered tightly at room temperature for 3 days.

-- I find that chopped pure chocolate melts much easier in the crescent dough than chocolate chips.
+- Chocolate: I find that chopped pure chocolate melts much easier in the crescent dough than chocolate chips.
 I simply use a dark chocolate bar I had lying around.
 Any pure chocolate will do.

 - Larger Batch: This recipe can easily be doubled.